CrazyCoder009/AutoLock/README.md

 2. navigate to the main directory.
 3. Install the requirements file by typing pip install requirements.txt
 4. Now run the script using python pyautolock.py

+You may have to add the script into the services file to make it run on the background.